Rate of climb: Speed and rate of climb

 a rate which allows the aircraft to climb to a specified altitude in the minimum amount of time regardless of the horizontal distance required.
 Except at the aircraft's ceiling, where they are equal, V_{X} is always lower than V_{Y}.

 Climbing at V_{X} allows pilots to maximize altitude gain per horizontal distance.
 This occurs at the speed for which the difference between thrust and drag is the greatest (maximum excess thrust).
 In a jet airplane, this is approximately minimum drag speed, occurring at the bottom of the drag vs. speed curve.

 Climbing at V_{Y} allows pilots to maximize altitude gain per time.
 This occurs at the speed where the difference between engine power and the power required to overcome the aircraft's drag is greatest (maximum excess power).

 V_{x} increases with altitude and V_{Y} decreases with altitude until they converge at the airplane's absolute ceiling, the altitude above which the airplane cannot climb in steady flight.

 The Cessna 172 is a four-seat aircraft.
-At maximum weight it has a V_{Y} of 75 kn indicated airspeed providing a rate of climb of 721 ft/min (3.66 m/s).
+At maximum weight it has V_{Y} of 75 kn indicated airspeed providing a rate of climb of 721 ft/min (3.66 m/s).

 Rate of climb at maximum power for a small aircraft is typically specified in its normal operating procedures but for large jet airliners it is usually mentioned in emergency operating procedures.